deviceTRUST/Configurations/MultiHop/3-ManagedHopsWithHopProperties/README.md

 ## Guide
 This configuration
 - Evaluates the user device's name, pushes it through to the target and shows a pop up there.
 - Evaluates the domain membership of the hops in-between.
-The connection to the target is only allowed if all hops are member of the correctz domain.
+The connection to the target is only allowed if all hops are member of the correct domain.

 | Machine            | Software                                            | Configuration                                                 |
 |--------------------|-----------------------------------------------------|---------------------------------------------------------------|